AlinaO311/GenomeAnalysis/README.md

    * DEseq
    * HTseq

+#### Timeline

 * What may cause time limitations?
 If there are time limitations, which analyses will require longer times?

 Depending on the access to external server memory and ...

+* What is the time frame for your project?
+Can you define some time checkpoints for when you should have finished certain analyses?
+When do you need to have finished running all the softwares so you can start to analyze the data?

+#### Data
+* What types of data will be used?
+How much space is needed to store those data?

+The Data comes from the NCBI Sequence Read Archive (SRA), a repository of next-generation sequencing data.
+To avoid exceeding space allocation, some of the read files were pre-trimmed or subsampled.
+The files are named according to their SRA accession, which can also be found in the paper.

+* How will you organize your data?